cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/expensereport-app-with-spring-security.md

 </filter-mapping>
 ```

-In spring-security.xml, define the Web/HTTP security configuration by adding an HTTP tag, and define the URL pattern to be intercepted.
-Add the "jdbc-user service" tag, and define the query to get the user and authorities data from the database.
+In spring-security.xml, define Web/HTTP security configuration by adding an http tag.
+Also define the url pattern to be intecepted.
+Add the "jdbc-user service" tag and define the query to get the user and authorities data from the database.

 1. To access the application, the user must be either `ROLE_USER` or `ROLE_MANAGER`.
 To validate this function, add `<intercept-url pattern="/" access="hasAnyRole('ROLE_USER','ROLE_MANAGER')"/>`.

-2. Since only the manager is allowed to approve expenses, restrict access to him alone by adding `<intercept-url pattern="/expensereports/approvals" access="hasRole('ROLE_MANAGER')"/>`.
+2. Since only the manager is allowed to approve expenses, restrict access to him alone by adding `<intercept-url pattern="/loadApprovalExpenses" access="hasRole('ROLE_MANAGER')"/>`.

 ```xml
 <beans:beans xmlns="http://www.springframework.org/schema/security"